 He is currently Visiting Professor for Artistic Research at Instituto Katarina Gurska de Investigaciones Artísticas in Spain.
 He had previously taught at other international institutions (including the Orff Institute at Mozarteum, Arizona State University, Conservatorio Profesional de Lucena, Conservatorio Profesional de Ceuta) and given master classes.

 PGS will continue to host our Guest Artist Series on Zoom every Second Sunday of the month.
 We start at 1:30 pm with our guest artist, followed by guitarist from the community and their submitted videos are enjoyed by our appreciative audience.

-If you would like to join us please send a RSVP to and if you desire to submit a video send a RSVP to some email and a dropbox address will be sent to you.
+If you would like to join us please send a RSVP to firstname.lastname@example.org and if you desire to submit a video send a RSVP to same email and a dropbox address will be sent to you.
 We welcome all ages and abilities to join us and there are no admission fees, the music is free.

 REMINDER: Monthly meetings at the Tempe History Museum are postponed until further notice.
 All meetings are held via Zoom.

 809 E Southern Ave, Tempe, AZ 85282